 Deep in our core, these are not the relationships we need to fulfill our lives.

-As my mentor Frosty Westering said, “If key relationships can’t be built on confidence and trust, life becomes very superficial.
+As my mentor, Frosty Westering said, “If key relationships can’t be built on confidence and trust, life becomes very superficial.
 It’s lonely and has no real meaning.
 Relationships are what life is really all about, and without any genuine ones, there is no joy and fulfillment.”

 Relationships formed on a deeper level by confidence and trust CAN produce amazing results.
 It’s just that they don’t have to in order for the relationship to survive.
 Coach Richt’s words to his kicker were not a ploy to try to manipulate the results he wanted.
-They were words which came from the principles and values of Knowing His Integrity.
+They were words that came from the principles and values of Knowing His Integrity.

 2 Questions We Need to Ask

 So it’s a win-win situation for us.